Elliot-Sones/Neural_Networks_Fundamentals/README.md

 ## 3. Putting into Production
 - Interactive app (`python app.py`): Putting into production.
 Accuracy was very low from the start.
-- Added diagnostic : shows exact 28x28 tensor fed into the NN, stroke density (sum of pixel value), center offset and area ration.
-Found that the production input was too different to the training data.
+- Added diagnostic: shows exact 28x28 tensor fed into the NN, stroke density (sum of pixel value), center offset and area ratio.
+Found that the production input was too different from the training data.
-- Passed heavy stress testing as shown in video
+- Passed heavy stress testing as shown in the video

 ## 4. Quick Start
 ```bash